C/1962 C1 (Seki–Lines): Observational history

 After perihelion the comet became visible in the northwestern evening twilight on 3 April, with an estimated magnitude of -2.5.
 The comet had a slightly curved tail whose reported length was 10 to 15 degrees.
 The tail featured small striae in photographs.
 The tail also appeared split to in two.
 The comet faded rapidly during April, as its distance to both the Sun and Earth increased and could no longer be observed by the end of the month.
 At late May the comet remained low as it moved in conjunction with the Sun.
 It was last photographed on May 30, with the comet located low in twilight.
 Its tail was measured to be 2.5 arcminutes in length.

 The comet was reobserved photographically on 27 and 28 October 1962 and on 27 November 1962 by the Flagstaff observatory.
 The comet was last observed on 25 January 1963, as photographic attempts in February failed to locate the comet.

 Scientific results

 The spectrum of the comet before perihelion was similar to that of comet Mrkos, having similar intensity of diatomic carbon and NH2.
-Also present were the [O I] and the sodium D-line, which had spatial assymetry.
+Also present were the [O I] and the sodium D-line, which had spatial asymmetry.